-Major incident declared in Birmingham’s gay quarter after mulitple stabbings
+Major incident declared in Birmingham’s gay quarter after multiple stabbings

+*This is a live article and changes are being made as new and updated information is being released*

-Police in Birmingham said there have been multiple stabbings outside a gay bar in the city.
+Police in Birmingham said there have been multiple stabbings in the area near to the gay village.

+A murder investigation has now been opened after a man sadly died.
+A further two people were seriously injured and another five were left with less serious injuries.

+A manhunt is now underway and no arrests have been made.
+The police have not released a description of the suspect.

 Police say that at around 12:30 AM this morning there were reports of a stabbing in the city centre.
 A further number of stabbings happened after.
-There are no confirmed numbers at this stage and no confirmed fatalities, only that there are multiple injuries.

 Police have now cordoned off an area on Hurst Road, which has a number of LGBT+ venues and bars on it.